liagcaviedes/OpenAI-RAG-Project/README.md

 ### Overview

-The OpenAI RAG Project is designed to create an intelligent document retrieval system using state-of-the-art language models and vector databases.
-It leverages OpenAI's GPT-3.5 to provide accurate and contextual answers to questions related to business documentation in Spain.
-This project utilizes LangChain and Gradio for document loading, processing, and user interaction.
+The OpenAI RAG Project aims to build a smart document retrieval system using cutting-edge language models and vector databases.
+It taps into OpenAI's GPT-3.5 to give spot-on, contextual answers to questions about business documentation in Spain.
+This project makes use of LangChain and Gradio for loading and processing documents and interacting with users.

 ### Table of Contents